WarzoneMC/tgm/README.md

 ## Developer Tips

 1. We use [Lombok](https://projectlombok.org/).
-Make sure you have the Lombok plugin installed on your preferred IDE, otherwise you cannot compile.
+Make sure you have the Lombok plugin installed on your preferred IDE.

 ## Documentation